 The National Health Service (NHS) is the backbone of public healthcare throughout the UK and was initially conceived as a universal healthcare system.
 However, as each of the UK’s four countries are free to adapt the system, there are cross-border variations in policies.
 These have a knock-on effect on service efficiency and quality – though wherever one is in the UK, healthcare on the whole is of a high standard.
 That said, there are areas where Scotland stands out.
-For example, it has the UK’s highest ratio of GPs and hospital doctors per person.
+For example, it has the UK’s highest ratio of GPs per person.

 Anyone with a visa valid for more than six months is entitled to use the NHS, though a surcharge must be paid to access it.
 Thereafter, expats have the same healthcare benefits as citizens.
 This includes GP consultations, hospital visits, emergency treatment and prescribed medication at no cost.
 Some medical care under the NHS isn’t completely free but is subsidised.

 To receive specialist treatment, patients need to see their local GP first for a referral.
 Waiting times for specialist appointments for non-emergency care or elective surgery can be long.

 Private health insurance in Scotland is mainly used to cover dental or voluntary cosmetic procedures.
 However, it is also useful for skipping long waiting periods.

 Pharmacies are easy to find, including chain and independent outlets.
 Normal pharmacy hours are from around 8am to 6pm, Monday to Saturday.
 Some pharmacies have extended opening hours and late-night services.

 The NHS provides high-quality free emergency treatment, however waiting times in A&E (Accidents & Emergencies) can be long.